allthingsweb-dev/allthingsweb/README.md

 ### 📋 Requirements

-- Bun
+- Deno
 - git

-> Requirements are checked int the `make install` but you can run `make check-dependencies`
+> Requirements are checked int the `make install` but you can run
+> `make check-dependencies`

 ### 📁 Directories